-- Receive multiple classroom materials at a Resource Fair to improve curriculum connections to Canada for your students.
+- Receive multiple classroom materials that will help you improve curriculum connections to Canada.

 Registration Deadline: Registration opens November 1, 2013.

 Registration Fee: $600 [NB: Full payment due with registration.
-This cost includes all course fees, hotel lodging, breakfasts, and some additional meals, and all activities, as well as one-way transportation between Ottawa-Montréal.
-Travel to Canada not included.
-The program begins in Ottawa and ends in Montréal.
+This cost includes all course fees, hotel lodging, breakfasts, and some activities as well as one-way transportation from Ottawa to Montréal.
+Travel to Canada is not included.
+[NB: The program begins in Ottawa but ends in Montréal.
 Limited scholarships/travel awards will be available.
 Check back soon for updates.]

-Westin Ottawa and Hôtel Lord Berri rooms have 2 double beds shared by 2 same-gendered participants.
+The Westin Ottawa and Hôtel Gouverneur rooms have 2 double beds shared by 2 same-gendered participants.